State auditor

-State auditors (also known as state comptrollers, state controllers, state examiners, or inspectors general) are fiscal officers lodged in the executive or legislative branches of U.S. state governments who serve as External auditors, financial controllers, bookkeepers, or inspectors general of public funds.
+State auditors (also known as state comptrollers, state controllers, or state examiners, among others) are fiscal officers lodged in the executive or legislative branches of U.S. state governments who serve as external auditors, program evaluators, financial controllers, bookkeepers, or inspectors general of public funds.
 The office of state auditor may be a creature of the state constitution or one created by statutory law.

 Selection

 Method

 The mode of selecting the state auditor varies among the many states and territories.
 In 24 states, the state auditor is a constitutional officer elected by the voters or the state legislature for specified terms of office.
-For example, state auditors in California, Idaho, Illinois, Minnesota, Nevada, Pennsylvania, Texas, and Washington are elected by the voters.
+For example, state auditors in California, Idaho, Illinois, Minnesota, Nebraska, Nevada, Pennsylvania, Texas, Utah, and Washington are elected by the voters.
 Maine and Tennessee are the only states where the state auditor is elected by the legislature.
 In the remaining states, the state auditor is appointed by and serves at the pleasure of the governor or the relevant state legislature.
 In those states where the state auditor is appointed by the governor, the appointment is always subject to either legislative nomination or confirmation.